Last Updated: October 11, 2022

 - Can opt to get surprised by flavors in your wine box constantly

 Is Bright Cellars Really Worth It?

-If you're looking for personalized wines that always taste like your favorite, sure.
-And if you're a beginner and hope to learn more about wines through your membership, sure.
+If you're looking for personalized wines that always taste like your favorite, then sure.
+If you're a beginner and hope to learn more about wines through your membership, then sure.